EpicBrainUser/python-booklet/python_booklet.typ

 def find_circumference(diameter):
     return diameter * math.pi
 ```
-This was the point I made in chapter 3 when I introduced variables.
+This was the point I made in chapter 3 when I introduced #glspl("var").

 2. Using types instead of comments \
     Suppose we had this function here: